Frequently Asked Questions

 Q Does goat cheese need to be refrigerated?

 A Yes.
-Cheese should be stored in the refrigerator and brought to room temperature for serving.
+All cheese should be stored in the refrigerator and brought to room temperature for serving.
 The olive oil in the marinated cheese will cloud up under refrigeration.
 A slight zap in the microwave will help warm it up quickly.

 Q Is animal rennet used in this cheese?